Spójnia Stargard: Notable coaches

+Crest

+The club's crest depicts the medieval Gothic Stargard Mill Gate, one of the most distinctive historic landmarks of Stargard, and also contains the name of the club and the year of its foundation, i.e. 1949.

 Arena

 This multi-purpose indoor arena was opened in 1989.
 Basketball games can be watched by 2,500 spectators.
 Hala Miejska is part of a bigger complex which consists of hotel and restaurant.